Tomb Raider: The Last Revelation: Legacy

 Retrospective articles on the game itself and the series describe it as a strong game, but showing the beginning of the series' decline during the Core Design era.
 The game's developers remembered The Last Revelation as one of their favourite titles despite the circumstances of its production.
 Despite Core Design's attempt to kill off Lara Croft, Eidos insisted that the Tomb Raider series continued.
 The production team split into two groups, working on separate projects.
-A veteran team, composed of many staff from The Last Revelation, developed the direct sequel Tomb Raider Chronicles.
+A veteran team, composed of many staff from The Last Revelation, developed the direct sequel Tomb Raider: Chronicles.
 Chronicles was intended as the finale of the old Tomb Raider engine and gameplay style.
 The game was released in 2000 for PlayStation, Dreamcast and PC, and in 2001 for Mac OS.

 A new team within Core Design began work on Tomb Raider: The Angel of Darkness, a title for the PlayStation 2 that was intended as a reinvention of the series.
 The game ran into multiple production difficulties during its three-year development, including narrative cuts explaining Lara's survival of the events from The Last Revelation.
 After a mixed to negative reception at its 2003 release, Eidos Interactive took the franchise away from Core Design and gave it to Crystal Dynamics for future entries.
 The narratives of The Last Revelation, Chronicles and The Angel of Darkness form a loosely-connected trilogy.

+The Last Revelation was re-released as part of Tomb Raider IV–VI Remastered, a high-definition remaster for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The collection was released on 14 February 2025, and it was developed and published by Aspyr in partnership with Crystal Dynamics.
+The remaster includes options for new control schemes, and revamped graphics.
+This version also included the Times Exclusive level.